 - 4. This configuration setting specifies that the target server supports receiving propagated user identities from the client. - 5.
 This configuration setting specifies the Artix authorization realm, AuthzRealm, to which this server belongs.
-For more details about Artix authorization realms, see "Artix Authorization Realms" on page 355. - 6.
+For more details about Artix authorization realms, see "Artix Authorization Realms" on page 207. - 6.
 This configuration setting specifies the location of an action-role mapping that controls access to the IDL interfaces implemented by the server.
-The file location is specified in an URL format, for example: file:///security_admin/action_role_mapping.xml.
-For more details about the action-role mapping file, see "ACL File Format" on page 369. - 7.
+The file location is specified in an URL format, for example: - file:///security admin/action role mapping.xml. - For more details about the action-role mapping file, see "ACL File Format" on page 218. - 7.
 You should also set secure client configuration variables in the target server configuration scope, because a secure server application usually behaves as a secure client of the core CORBA services.
 For example, almost all CORBA servers need to contact both the locator service and the CORBA naming service.